exasol/row-level-security/doc/user_guide/user_guide.md

 Tenant-based security is a way to secure a table assigning each row to only one user.

-If you want to use tenant security, you must add an additional column `EXA_ROW_TENANTS VARCHAR(128)` to the tables you want to secure.
+If you want to use tenant security, you must add an additional column `EXA_ROW_TENANT VARCHAR(128)` to the tables you want to secure.

 Example: